 11) Mandatory dashboard and body cameras.
 All police officers must wear body video cameras that fully reveal their conducts and all videos and audios recordings shall not be altered or erased indefinitely, and shall be kept by a third authorized independent party;

-12) Better psychological testing for police candidates and shall be administered by licensed psychologists;
+12) Better psychological testing for police candidates along with annual psychological testing for police officers or as needed, and shall be administered by independent licensed psychologists;

 13) Better police supervision and establish a citizen’s oversight commission that has prosecutorial referrals and enforcement powers to oversee police conducts.
 “Police and Prosecutor’s Control Commission,” to receive complaints from citizens for police and prosecutor abuse and misconduct;

 14) Elevate our police profession to the status of professionals (to attract more and better candidates and to have more respect from the public);